notaz/picodrive/platform/base_readme.txt

 be in .smd or .bin format and can be zipped (one ROM per zip).

 #endif
+#ifdef PSP
+If you are running a custom firmware, just copy the whole PicoDrive directory to /PSP/GAME or /PSP/GAMEXXX directory in your memory stick (it shouldn't matter which one GAME* directory to use).

+If you are on 1.5, you will have to use KXploit tool to create the needed files and directories, and then copy them to /PSP/GAME.
+I assume 1.5 users know how to do this, if not, just google for KXploit.

+#endif
-If you have any problems (game does not boot, sound is glitchy, broken graphics), make sure you enable "Accurate timing", "Emulate Z80" and use "16bit accurate renderer".
-This way you will get the best compatibility this emulator can provide.
+Note that this emulator may require some tweaking of configuration settings to run some games well.
+For Genesis/MegaDrive, if you have any problems (game does not boot, sound is glitchy, broken graphics), try to:
+  * enable "Accurate timing" (options menu)
+#ifdef PSP
+  * enable "accurate renderer"
+#else
+  * enable "16bit accurate renderer"
+#endif
+  * make sure Z80 is not disabled (in "advanced options" submenu in options).
+Some games may need to be reset after adjusting settings.

 For possible Sega/Mega CD problems, see "Other important stuff" section below.